genepattern/Kallisto.Quant/BuildIndex/README.md

 #/module/test_data/SRR1515119_50k.fastq.gz

-No need for users to run this, but if you wanted to reproduce the indexes it's here.
+No need for users to run this, but if you wanted to reproduce the indices, it's here.

 ---
 Download Fasta and GTF files from here: https://www.gencodegenes.org/human/release_37.html https://www.gencodegenes.org/mouse/release_M26.html